omarreis/LangTool/README.md

 ## Project News
 * feb/21: It seems TLang component is *deprecated* from D10.4.2+, along with VCL integrated localization.
 It works for now, but will be no longer supported by EMB.
 * mar/22: Delphi 11 deprecated TLang (Mar/22).
 Working ok on D10.4.2.
-* Mai/22: Tested ok with D11.1 Alexandria. *TLang* is no longer supported by Embarcadero, but the code is still there :)
+* Mai/22: Tested ok with D11.1 Alexandria. *TLang* is no longer supported but the code is still there :)

 ## LangTool as design package
 LangTool can be installed as a design time package on the Delphi IDE.